 Pier 39

-Pier 39 is a lively spot with shopping, dining, and an iconic carousel.
+Pier 39 is a lively spot with shopping and dining.
 Sea lions are known to hang out near the docks, and Fisherman’s Wharf is just a short walk away.

 Lombard Street

-Famously known for its eight sharp turns, Lombard Street draws plenty of tourists every year.
-Whether you drive or walk, it’s a fun part of San Francisco history.
+Famously known for its eight sharp turns, Lombard Street draws plenty of visitors every year.
+Whether you drive or walk, it’s a fun slice of San Francisco history.

 Alcatraz